Kids Gone Wild

 Indeed, why haven’t we thought of this before concerning other anti-social behaviours?
 Instead of accusing rapists, we could “empower” them.
 They could be encouraged to offer their victims help in coping.
 Instead of punishing arsonists, we should just speak to them and “empower” them.
 Let’s also empower thieves, racists and murderers.
 Puh-leeese!

 The truth is, children grow up in only one direction, and that direction is toward self.
-Self-centeredness comes naturally to all children.
+Self-centredness comes naturally to all children.
 Indeed, everyone is essentially selfish and focused on number one.
 That is why we all need boundaries and we all need rewards and punishments.

 In a perfect world there would be no need of discipline or ensuring that appropriate consequences flow from our choices.
 But this is not a perfect world, and we all tend to gravitate toward self.
 Turning what are basically selfish little brats into socially adaptable and civilised human beings is the stuff of years of careful parenting, helped out by the surrounding community.